-Bonus points for the fact that this lime ginger pear sauce will make your kitchen (and potentially entire house) smell like a little piece of fall heaven.
+Bonus points for the fact that it will make your kitchen (and potentially entire house) smell like a little piece of fall heaven.
 A super easy-to-make recipe that takes just a little effort and doubles as an automatic fall cheer spreader?
-It doesn’t get any better than that!
+It doesn't get any better than that!

 Personally, I absolutely love the way the lime and ginger flavors complement the pears natural flavors and think this combination really is a fabulous match.
 Fall with a tart tropical touch might be my new personal aesthetic.